sovrin-foundation/old-sovrin/getting-started.md

     status
 ```

-Alice
-sees
-the
-attributes
-the
-transcript
-contains.These
-attributes
-are
-known
-because
-a
-schema
-for Transcript has been written to the ledger (see Appendix).However,
-the "not yet issued" note means that the transcript has not been delivered to
-Alice in a usable form.To get the transcript, Alice needs to request it.
+Alice sees the attributes the transcript contains.
+These attributes are known because a schema for Transcript has been written to the ledger (see Appendix).
+However, the "not yet issued" note means that the transcript has not been delivered to Alice in a usable form.To get the transcript, Alice needs to request it.

 ```
 ALICE> request claim Transcript